nguyenducc/MicroBookstore/README.md

 ### Automated Deployment with ArgoCD

-To enable automated deployment when there are changes in the manifest files, I use ArgoCD, a GitOps tool that supports Continuous Deployment (CD).
-ArgoCD monitors the GitLab repository containing the manifest files and automatically updates the application state in Kubernetes whenever changes occur.
+To enable automated deployment when there were changes in the manifest files, I used ArgoCD, a GitOps tool that supports Continuous Deployment (CD).
+ArgoCD monitored the GitLab repository containing the manifest files and automatically updated the application state in Kubernetes whenever changes occurred.

 Workflow: